Chaosmeister/DefinitionOfDone/README.md

 # DefinitionOfDone

 This plugin adds a checklist to the taskview, similarly to subtasks.
-Each entry consists of a title-, a description- and a togglable "done"-field.
+Each entry consists of a title-, a description- and a toggleable "done"-field.

 It also supports a separator to visually structure the list. (use `=====` as description)